redpanda-data/redpanda/docs/www/quick-start-macos.md

 ### Installing rpk

-You can install `rpk` on MacOS from either with [Homebrew](https://brew.sh/) or you can just download the binary.
+You can install `rpk` on MacOS either with [Homebrew](https://brew.sh/) or you can just download the binary.

 - To install `rpk` with Homebrew, run: `brew install vectorizedio/tap/redpanda`
 - To download the `rpk` binary: